 - assist a person by arranging for them to get to a safe place by contacting the Domestic Violence Crisis Line, which can arrange immediate accommodation, particularly if the person has children.

 The action taken by the police will depend on the seriousness of the behaviour that has been brought to their attention.
 Often the action will depend on the attitude of the victim.
 However if the police have evidence that an offence has taken place it is police policy to take action.
 It is not left up to the victim to decide whether the perpetrator will be charged with an offence, but the victim can ask that a charge be laid.
-A person arrested by the police will be taken to the police station and charged, see ARREST, YOUR RIGHTS AND BAIL, Arrest and questioning.
+A person arrested by the police will be taken to the police station and charged, see ARREST, YOUR RIGHTS AND BAIL.

 A victim of violence who feels that a criminal charge should be laid should insist upon this course of action.
 A victim who feels that the police are being unresponsive should ask to speak to an officer in the Family Violence Investigation Section who may be able to assist.
 Support through a domestic violence service, the Women's Domestic Violence Court Assistance Service or getting legal advice may also help.
-If the police still refuse to lay charges and the victim feels their refusal is unjustified a detailed written complaint can be made to the Office for Public Integrity, see COMPLAINTS, Complaints against police.
+If the police still refuse to lay charges and the victim feels their refusal is unjustified a detailed written complaint can be made to the Office for Public Integrity, see COMPLAINTS.

 A victim of family or domestic violence often needs practical help to get out of the violent situation.
 Many victims are held back from getting out because of lack of support or other accommodation.

 Staying at home